Polish Australians: History

 The first Pole known to have arrived in Australia was Joseph Potaski, who was sent there as a convict from the United Kingdom of Great Britain and Ireland in 1803.

 A prominent Pole, Paul Edmund Strzelecki arrived at Sydney on 25 April 1839.
 At the request of the governor of New South Wales, Sir George Gipps, Strzelecki made a geological and mineralogical survey of the Gippsland region in present-day eastern Victoria, where he made many discoveries including gold in 1839.
 That year, Strzelecki and a crew set out from Sydney on an expedition into the Australian Alps.
 In 1840, he climbed the highest peak on mainland Australia and named it Mount Kosciuszko.
 He reached Melbourne on 28 May 1840.
 From 1840 to 1842 Strzelecki explored Tasmania (then known as Van Diemen's Land).
 Having travelled 11,000 kilometres (7,000 miles) through New South Wales, Victoria and Tasmania, examining the geology along the way Strzelecki returned to England, where he was awarded in May 1846 the Founder's Medal of the Royal Geographical Society.

 The first settlers from Poland arrived in South Australia in 1856 and settled in the Clare Valley region in a place later called Polish Hill River.
 The first mass migration happened in the late 1940s when large groups of displaced persons who could not return to communist Poland (the Polish People's Republic) migrated to Australia after World War II, including soldiers from the Polish Independent Carpathian Brigade.
 Between 1947 and 1954, the Poland-born population increased from 6,573 to 56,594 people.

 In the early 1980s there was further Polish migration to Australia.
 The emergence of the Solidarity trade union movement and the declaration of martial law in Poland at the end of 1981 coincided with a further relaxation of Polish emigration laws.
 During the period 1980–1991 Australia granted permanent entry to a large number of Polish migrants, many arriving as refugees who soon got a reputation for being hard working.
 In 1991, an independent, voluntary organisation was established to inform the Australian public about issues related to Polish history, politics, society and culture.
 The immediate trigger for establishing the Australian Institute of Polish Affairs was strong public interest in the historic changes that swept Central Europe in 1989 and led to the collapse of communism.
 Some Australians have Polish-Jewish roots.
 They organised the Association of Polish Jews and Their Descendants.
 Both organisations are based in Melbourne.

-Mount Kosciuszko, the highest mountain in Australia (not including its external territories), was named by the Polish explorer Count Paul Edmund Strzelecki in 1840, in honour of the Polish and American national hero and hero of the American Revolutionary War General Tadeusz Kościuszko, because Strzelecki perceived resemblance to the Kościuszko Mound in Kraków.
+Mount Kosciuszko, the highest mountain in Australia (not including its external territories), was named by the Polish explorer Count Paul Edmund Strzelecki in 1840, in honour of the Polish and American national hero and hero of the Kościuszko Uprising and the American Revolutionary War General Tadeusz Kościuszko, because Strzelecki perceived resemblance to the Kościuszko Mound in Kraków.